Kayla Itsines: Career

-As of 2018, her wealth is observed as $63 million.
+From 2018, her wealth was observed as $63 million.

 Personal life

 Itsines is the daughter of Anna and Jim Itsines, both teachers.
 She has one younger sister, Leah, who is a personal trainer and food stylist.
 Itsines' family heritage is Greek, and she identifies herself as Greek.
 She credits many of her food choices to her Greek upbringing.

-Itsines met her fiancé, Tobi Pearce, at a gym.
-They have lived together since 2012.
-In April 2018, they got engaged however announced their split on 21 August 2020.
+Itsines met her ex-fiancé, Tobi Pearce, at a gym in 2012.
+In April 2018, they got engaged and she gave birth to their daughter in April 2019.
+Kayla and Tobi announced their split in August 2020.

-Itsines gave up drinking alcohol and hasn't had a drink since at least 2012.
-She gave birth to her and Tobi's daughter in 2019.

-In July 2022, Itsines got engaged to her partner Jae Woodroffe, who was previously a long time friend.
-This was shortly followed by news that she is expecting her second child, due early 2023.
+In July 2022, Itsines announced her engagement to her current partner Jae Woodroffe, whom she had been dating since 2021.
+This was shortly followed by the announcement of her second pregnancy.
+She gave birth to their son in January 2023 and married Woodroffe in December 2023.

 Net worth

-In October 2016, Itsines and her partner, Tobi Pearce, were included in the BRW "Young Rich" list of the wealthiest Australians aged under 40 who had not inherited their money.
+In October 2016, Itsines and her then partner, Tobi Pearce, were included in the BRW "Young Rich" list of the wealthiest Australians aged under 40 who had not inherited their money.
 Their net worth was reported at A$46 million in 2016.
 Itsines and Pearce's net worth was estimated as A$486 million on the Financial Review 2019 Rich List.
 Itsines' net worth did not meet the A$472 million cut-off for the Financial Review 2020 Rich List.